 The Carbon Emission Estimator helps customers estimate their greenhouse gas emissions for shipments on Union Pacific.

-- Union Pacific Pledges Science-Based Targets to Reduce Emissions for a More Sustainable Future
+- Union Pacific Outlines Progress Toward a More Sustainable Future in Building America Report

-Our ESG Approach: Building a Sustainable Future 2030
+Our Sustainability Approach: Building a Sustainable Future 2030

 UP 8055 (EMD SD9043MAC) crosses a small bridge near Castle Crags State Park, California.

 Union Pacific trains traverse through metropolitan cities, cozy communities and lands where only trains and wildlife can be heard.
 From the terrain our rails touch to communities worldwide, it’s important we act as stewards to support the transition to a more sustainable future, one that fosters diverse and inclusive environments, provides innovative economic solutions, pursues clean air and plentiful water supplies, and improves the quality of life for everyone.
-At the beginning of this new decade, Union Pacific is reinforcing our commitment by introducing a more comprehensive approach to environmental, social and governance (ESG) issues: Building a Sustainable Future 2030.
+At the beginning of this new decade, Union Pacific is reinforcing our commitment by introducing a more comprehensive approach to sustainability issues: Building a Sustainable Future 2030.

 The COVID-19 pandemic taught the world about the importance of resiliency, and, in many cases, businesses like Union Pacific reacted faster than governments to support employees, supply chains and communities.
 As a critical part of America’s infrastructure, we played a key role ensuring continuity of functions to support public health and safety, and deliver materials to power hospitals, stock grocery store shelves, purify water, make medicine and feed livestock.
 These responsibilities and our agility in respond to evolving customer and community needs will continue to be critical long into the future as we face the impacts of climate change, social injustice and other global crises.